 The children stayed in local homes until they were able to return to their own communities.

-In December 1965, the Hudson’s Bay Presbytery of the United Church agreed to have the Board of Home Missions negotiate with the government for the closure of Norway House IRS at the earliest possible date.
-Under the UCC proposal, the residence was to be converted to classroom space for the day school, and the day school was to be administered by the federal government for Indian children of any Christian denomination.
-Indian Affairs closed the residence June 30, 1967.
+In December 1965, the Hudson’s Bay Presbytery of the United Church agreed to have the Board of Home Missions negotiate with the government for the closure of Norway House Residential School at the earliest possible date.
+Under the United Church of Canada proposal, the residence was to be converted to classroom space for the day school, and the day school was to be administered by the federal government for Indigenous children of any Christian denomination.
+Indian Affairs closed the residence on June 30, 1967.

 - Margaret Anne (Reid) May, “A Northern Adventure: My Adventure at Norway House, Manitoba, August 1957–June 1959,” 2007, PP93/3289, United Church of Canada (UCC) Prairie to Pine Regional Council Archives. ↩